 In case you love to drink your coffee and eat it too, I have plenty of mocha or coffee desserts.
 Today’s recipe joins a handful of coffee-inspired favorites including this lovely espresso chocolate chip cake, these Baileys & coffee cupcakes, and the always lovely tiramisu.

 Tell Me About These Milk Chocolate Mocha Blondies

 - Texture: Sitting somewhere between a fudge-like brownie and crumbly cookie bar, these blondies are soft, chewy, and buttery all in one bite.
 Try one warmed in the microwave for 10-15 seconds alongside your coffee.
-Warm mocha blondie with melty milk chocolate?
-That’s dessert divinity.
+It’s dessert divinity.

 - Flavor: The blondies have 3 main flavors.
 In the forefront, you’ll taste sweet milk chocolate.
 Lots of it.
 After that your taste buds are hit with rich espresso flavor.
 Finally, you have alllllll the butter richness from the blondie base.
 What a trio.

 - Ease: Easy like your Sunday morning coffee.

 - Time: They’re thicker than a couple other blondie recipes I’ve published, so they’ll take a couple extra minutes.
 However, we’re still looking at a 30-35 minute bake time.
 After that, it’s best to wait at least 1-2 hours before cutting into squares.
 You can try cutting them warm, but they’ll taste pretty cakey.
 Give them time to settle because it will help improve their texture and flavor.
 (Easier to cut when cooled, too!)